eleev/concurrency-kit/README.md

 ```

 ## Atomics
-Concurrency safe mutation of a property in multiple async dispatch queues.
+Guarantees safe mutation of a property in multiple async dispatch queues.
 Simply wrap a property in `Atomic` type:

 ```swift
 let atomic = Atomic(0)